 NFAT/AP-1 complex formation in the nucleus was shown using murine and human T cells lines (Jain J et al. 1992).
-In addition to data on suppression of cytokine production by CNI in rodents, the following is known from the use of human cells: FK506 inhibited expression of both IL-2 and mRNA in human anti-CD3/PMA-activated cells (Dumont et al. 1998).
+In addition to data on suppression of cytokine production by CNI in rodents, FK506 is reported to inhibit expression of both IL-2 and mRNA in human anti-CD3/PMA-activated cells (Dumont et al. 1998).